How to forecast event sales.

 • Confirmed status: These were recurring events and campaigns that were already confirmed with a client.
 Typically events like a company’s annual kick off, a sampling campaign to launch a new product or providing staffing for a specific sporting event etc.

 • In Negotiation: These were the events and campaigns we had already pitched – and simply waiting for feedback.
-Exact budgets/dates may not have been confirmed yet – but we had good chance of winning the business.
+We hadn’t confirmed the exact budgets and dates yet, but we felt confident about winning the business.

 • Potential: Events or campaigns we’d heard about through the grapevine (eg Brand X were launching a new product).
 Based on experience we added guesstimates to the size of the deal.
 We also often added blocks of turnover which weren’t assigned to any specific event or client. eg “New Retail client X in July”.
 This gave us the focus to go out hunting for those clients in good time before the month we were expected to deliver the sale.